Sable Starr: Life as a groupie

 Starr admitted to having gotten into fights with rival groupies.
 Lori Mattix, a fellow baby groupie, claimed that Starr once told her to "keep her hands" off Jimmy Page, saying "if you touch him, I will shoot you.
-He's mine."
+He's mine".
 Her closest friends in Los Angeles were fellow groupies Shray Mecham and "Queenie".
 Model Bebe Buell described Starr as having been one of the two top Los Angeles groupies of the era, adding that "every rock star who came to Los Angeles wanted to meet her".

-She ran away from home when she was 16 after meeting Johnny Thunders, guitarist in the glam rock band the New York Dolls.
+Starr ran away from home when she was 16 after meeting Johnny Thunders, guitarist in the glam rock band the New York Dolls.
 She went to live with him in New York City.
 Their relationship did not last, mainly due to his violent jealousy and drug addiction.
-He had wanted to marry her after she became pregnant with his child, but she refused and instead had an abortion.
+He had wanted to marry her after she became pregnant with their child, but she refused and instead had an abortion.
 Tired of the physical abuse Thunders often inflicted upon her, and unable to adjust to life in New York, Starr moved back to Los Angeles.
 She claimed that "he [Thunders] tried to destroy my personality.
 After I was with him, I just wasn't Sable Starr anymore.
 He really destroyed the Sable Starr thing".
-She made frequent visits to New York, where she had an affair with Richard Hell, befriended Nancy Spungen, and participated in the local burgeoning punk rock scene.
+Starr made frequent visits to New York, where she had an affair with Richard Hell and participated in the local burgeoning punk rock scene.
 By the early 1980s, she was no longer part of the groupie milieu.

 Later years and death

-She later moved to Lake Tahoe, Nevada.
 She became a table game dealer at Carson Valley Inn in Minden until shortly before her death.

 Starr died at her home in Nevada on April 18, 2009, of brain cancer at the age of 51.
 She was surrounded by her partner, her daughter, and her son.